 - Contestants may not serve as an ambassador of other state level organizations while serving as the Iowa Pork Youth Leadership Team.

-- Contestants may participate again providing they were not selected as the Iowa Pork Queen or Iowa Pork Youth Ambassador and they still meet the above requirements.
+- Contestants may participate again, providing they were not selected as the Iowa Pork Queen or Iowa Pork Youth Ambassador and still meet the above requirements.

 - More than one candidate per county can participate.

 - One does not need to be their county’s queen or ambassador to be able to participate.